jmcgallia/jmcgallia/README.md

 # Hello.

 My name is Jordan.
-I'm an aspiring data analyst with a degree in Computer Science.
 I also love programming, linguistics, and history.

-Below are my data analytics and web-development portfolios, as well as some random stuff that I'm proud of.
+Below are my data analytics and web-development projects, as well as some random stuff that I'm proud of.
 ## Skills
 **I know** Python, SQL, Excel, Tableau, Linux CLI, GIT, GitHub. <br>
 **I have used** SAS, C, Java, JavaScript, MERN web-dev stack **but it has been a while.** <br>